LJrobinson/tag-tax-goblin/README.md

 - Cost per package tag
 - Goblin severity rating

+The goal is not to pretend this is a perfect accounting system.

+The goal is to give operators a quick way to model the obvious thing everyone feels but nobody wants to put in a spreadsheet:

+Tiny compliance costs become real margin leakage when they touch every part of the workflow.

+---

 ## Example

 ```bash
 dotnet run -- --plants 500 --packages 1200 --transfers 40 --waste 25 --repackages 60 --mistake-rate 3.5
 ```

+---

 ## Example output